 3. Explore on Your First Visit

 On return visits, our time usually starts with playing and then we select books.
 We generally page through each one to see if he is interested in bringing it home.
 He usually knows before we get there what he is interested in getting.
 This week he wanted, “eek books”.
-That would be books with mice in them!
+Also known as books with mice in them!

 4. Check out Books

 Even though the first visit is mostly about exploring, it is important to bring some book home with you.
 You might draw their attention to some special display of books to pick from or pull a few on topics or authors that you know they will enjoy.
 I would recommend just sticking with books in the beginning.
 You can gradually start to check out different kinds of items from the library.
-More on that tomorrow!
+When you are ready check out this post on all the offerings of the library.

 5. Teach Book Care

 You are now set to head to the library with your toddler!
 What books will you get?
-If you are looking for some toddler book ideas, you may be interested in my post, Favorite Books for 1-2 Year Olds.
+If you are looking for some toddler book ideas, you may be interested in these posts: Favorite Books for 1-2 Year-Olds or Favorite Books for 2-3 Year-Olds.